Treatment

 Where you have chemotherapy

 You usually have treatment into your bloodstream at the cancer day clinic.
 You might sit in a chair for a few hours so it’s a good idea to take things in to do.
 For example, newspapers, books or electronic devices can all help to pass the time.
-Because of a lack of space, you may not be able to bring a friend or family member with you.
-But they may be able to drop you off and pick you up.
-Speak to your team about what is possible.
+You can usually bring a friend or family member with you.

 You have some types of chemotherapy over several days.
 You might be able to have some drugs through a small portable pump that you take home.

-Some hospitals may give certain chemotherapy treatments to you in the community.
-For example, at a GP surgery or at home.
-Your doctor or nurse can tell you more about what options are available to you locally.
+Some hospitals may give certain chemotherapy treatments to you at home.
+Your doctor or nurse can tell you more about this.

 Find out more about having a DPD deficiency